Mughilavan/TechconativeAssignment/README.md

 1. Clone the repository in your IDE and load the project as a maven project. git clone https://github.com/Mughilavan/TechconativeAssignment.git
+2. Manually Create the database in your MySQL before running the application using below query.
+   CREATE DATABASE techconativedb;
+   Note: You can use any name as a database name.
+The created database name should be used in database URL.

-2. Edit the below properties in application.properties file. spring.datasource.url=jdbc:mysql://localhost:<MySQL port>/techconativedb?useSSL=false
+2. Edit the below properties in application.properties file. spring.datasource.url=jdbc:mysql://<hostname>:<port>/techconativedb?useSSL=false
-   spring.datasource.username=<Your database user name>
-   spring.datasource.password=<Your database password>
+   spring.datasource.username=<username>
+   spring.datasource.password=<password>
    server.port=<port> (8080 is default port.
 You can change the port)
 3. Build the project using below comment. mvn clean install
+   Note: If you want to exclude the test case use "-x test" after the comment.
 4. Run the project using below comment. mvn spring-boot:run
 5. If the step 4 is not working, try the below comment in the project location.